jfrog/artifactory-user-plugins/CONTRIBUTING.md

 - Fork this repository.
 - Clone the forked repository to your local machine and perform the proposed changes.
 You can use the steps provided at [artifactory-user-plugins-devenv](https://github.com/JFrogDev/artifactory-user-plugins-devenv) to setup your development environment.
-- Make sure your changes respect the Acceptance Criteria below.
+- Make sure your changes follow the Acceptance Criteria below.
-- When you are confident about the changes, crate a Pull Request pointing to the master branch of this repo.
+- When you are confident about the changes, crate a Pull Request pointing to the master branch of this repository.

 ## Acceptance Criteria ##